TrescherDe/mowing_robot_bt/README.md

 # Mowing Robot Behavior Tree (mowing_robot_bt)

 This repository provides a ROS2-based creature detection node used in a behavior tree for an autonomous mowing robot.
+The dataset used for training the model to detect hedgehogs can be found here: https://github.com/TrescherDe/hedgehog_dataset

 ## Setup Instructions